wisjaber/FROGBT/README.md

 cd workspace/src/FROGBT
 make simulation
 ```

-- sometimes the arm gets into singularity when loading the simulation
+- sometimes the arm gets into singularity when loading the simulation.
+If that happened, run the following in a terminal

 ![alt text](https://github.com/wisjaber/FROGBT/blob/main/Pasted%20image%2020230908130020.png?raw=true)
-If that happened, run the following in a terminal

 	```bash
 make arm
 ```